 From honeymooners to old marrieds like me, the Greek Islands have long been a bucket list destination for couples.
 When we started to think about dream destinations to celebrate our 20th anniversary and my 50th birthday, Greece kept floating to the top of the list.
 While it took an extra year to make that trip a reality, our 10 days in Greece ended up being everything we had possibly hoped for and more.

 So for those of you who kept threatening on “steal my itinerary” and do the exact same trip — have at it!
-I’ve put together our complete 10 day Greece itinerary just for you.
-Obviously this trip was geared toward couples that are looking to splurge on a bucket list trip, but check this out if you are wondering how much a family trip to Greece costs.
+I’ve put together our complete 10-day Greece itinerary just for you.
+Obviously, this trip was geared toward couples that are looking to splurge on a bucket list trip, but check this out if you are wondering how much a family trip to Greece costs.
+If you are planning a family trip, you can also check out my friend Kirsten’s Greece travel guide.

 10 Days in Greece Itinerary